-2.3.4 Safety Rules for working around Thumper
+2.3.4 Safety Rules For Working Around Thumper

-Thumper is small shaker mounted on the back of a straight Ford F-650 truck.
-Although Thumper is smaller than our other shakers extra caution should be taken when working around Thumper because Thumper's operating pressure is 4,000 PSI.
+Thumper is small shaker mounted on the back of an International DuraStar 4000 truck.
+Although Thumper is smaller than our other shakers, extra caution should be taken when working around Thumper because Thumper's operating pressure is 4,000 PSI.
 NEVER allow anyone within 30 feet of the rear of Thumper while it is operating.